5 killed in ‘execution style’ mass shooting in Texas, suspect on the run

-CLEVELAND, Texas (KIAH) – Five people are dead, including an 8-year-old boy, after police said a man under the influence shot them inside a Texas residence Friday evening.
+CLEVELAND, Texas (KIAH/AP) – Five people are dead, including an 8-year-old boy, after police said a man under the influence shot them inside a Texas residence Friday evening.

 Police said the suspect is now on the run.